What you are about to read

 Notre Dame emerging from the Île de la Cité in the heart of Paris.
 Photo chosen by Monsieur de France: olgacov via depositphotos

 In 2026, Notre Dame is no longer a construction site, it is a miracle.
-Viollet-le-Duc's spire once again points towards the sky, a symbol of the resilience of French heritage.
+Viollet-le-Duc's spire points skyward once again, a symbol of the resilience of French heritage.
 The cleaning of the stones has restored the building to its original medieval whiteness.
-What you need to know before you go is that no one, in eight centuries of history, has ever seen Notre Dame so clean, so white—I was going to say so new.
+What you need to know before you go is that no one in eight centuries of history has ever seen Notre Dame so clean, so white—I was going to say so new.
 Even the stained-glass windows, especially the two rose windows, have been restored.
 They are sublime.
+Take a good look at the great portal before entering the nave.
+Thousands of people have done so over the centuries, kings and commoners, famous and unknown.

 -